Moesia

-Moesia (/ˈmiːʃə, -siə, -ʒə/; Latin: Moesia; Μοισία) was a Roman province situated in the Balkans south of the Danube River.
-Created after the Danubian-Balkan conquest during the reign of Augustus, Moesia included most of the territory of modern eastern Serbia, Kosovo, north-eastern Albania, northern parts of North Macedonia (Moesia Superior), Northern Bulgaria, Romanian Dobruja and small parts of Southern Ukraine (Moesia Inferior).
+Moesia (/ˈmiːʃə, -siə, -ʒə/; Latin: Moesia; Μοισία) was a Roman province situated in the Haemus Peninsula, south of the Danube River.
+Created after the Danubian-Hæmus conquest during the reign of Augustus, Moesia included most of the territory of modern eastern Serbia, Kosovo, north-eastern Albania, northern parts of North Macedonia (Moesia Superior), Northern Bulgaria, Northern Dobruja and small parts of Southern Ukraine (Moesia Inferior).

 Extension

 The Roman province of Moesia (both Moesia Superior and Moesia Inferior) was bounded to the south by the Haemus (Balkan Mountains) and Scardus (Šar) mountains, to the west by the Drinus (Drina) river, on the north by the Donaris (Danube) and on the east by the Euxine (Black Sea).

+The province was later divided into Moesia Superior and Moesia Inferior, with the river Ciabrus (modern Tsibritsa) forming the boundary between them.

 Name

 A Paleo-Balkan tribe known as the "Moesi" never actually existed in the Danube area, it was a Roman invention of the Augustan era.
-The Moesi do not appear in ancient sources before Augustus's death in 14 CE and are mentioned only by three authors dealing with the Roman warfare in the region and the ethnonymic situation between mid-1st century BC and mid-1st century CE: Ovid, Strabo and Livy.
+The Moesi do not appear in ancient sources before Augustus's death in AD 14 and are mentioned only by three authors dealing with the Roman warfare in the region and the ethnonymic situation between mid-1st century BC and mid-1st century AD: Ovid, Strabo and Livy.
 The ethnonym was transplanted from Asia Minor Mysians to the Balkans by the Romans as a replacement of the name of the Dardani who lived in the territory that later became the province of Moesia Superior.
 This decision in Roman literature is linked to the appropriation of the name Dardani in official Roman ideological discourse as Trojan ancestors of the Romans and the creation of a fictive name for the actual Dardani who were seen as barbarians and antagonists of Rome in antiquity.
 This new fictive Augustan terminology was illogically and controversially argumented by Strabo as the result of Aelius Catus's displacement of 50,000 Getae from the north to the south of the Danube, who settled areas in the north-eastern parts of the later province of Moesia Superior, thereafter being called "Moesi".

 The Latin name Moesia was given first to the province of Moesia Superior and expanded into Moesia Inferior along the Danube.
 After the recreation of Dardania, Moesia referred to Moesia Prima, the northern part of Moesia Superior.
 A civitas of the Moesi which was reorganized as a Roman colony was located around Ratiaria in the first century AD.